mariadb-edwardstoever/conn_pool_sim/README.md

 ### Setting up the Simulator
 There are two steps to setting up the simulator:

  1. In the SQL directory, you will find some sample sql scripts.
 Replace the sample sql scripts with your scripts.
-You can use any script that can be run by the MariaDB client.
+You can use any sql script that can be run by the MariaDB client.
 Commands must be closed with a ";" or "\G".
-You can have multiple commands in a given script.
-There is no limit to the number of scripts you can place in the directory.
+You can have multiple commands in a given sql script.
+There is no limit to the number of sql scripts you can place in the SQL directory.
 Scripts are chosen to be run at random.
-You can use DML commands and SELECT commands.
-You can combine low-cost queries with high-cost queries.
-You can set the chances that a script is run by skewing the number of scripts that run one operation against the number of scripts that run another operation.
+You can include DML commands, DDL commands, SELECT commands, or compound statements.
+You can include sql scripts with low-cost queries and sql scripts with high-cost queries.
+You can set the chances that a sql script is run by skewing the number of scripts that run one operation against the number of scripts that run another operation.

  2. Edit the file simulator.cnf and configure the connection.

-### Examples of running the script on the command line
+### Examples of running the Simulator from the command line

 ```
 ./conn_pool_sim.sh